hyejoony/Korean-National-Park-AI-project/README.md

 # 'Eye of Bandal' Korean National Park AI Solution Service
 ### Sentinel Satellite Based Nature Change Detection Platform
+### - Project Goal : The area of the national park is vast, with each employee responsible for managing an area ten times the size of a soccer field.
+Therefore, we aim to improve work efficiency by developing a Satellite(SAR) and AI-based Nature Change Detection Monitoring Service.
+This service will provide information from the office about the areas that need to be prioritized for management before going out into the field.

 #### Using Geemap

 <p align="center">